bganguly/coding-project-ui/README.md

 This project requires you to develop a website template viewer.
 See details in [README.md in master branch](https://github.com/bganguly/siemens-coding-project/tree/master#readme)

-This specific branch puts in basic state managemtn to work as a React SPA - using assets/images embedded in source.
+This specific branch puts in basic state management to work as a React SPA - using assets/images embedded in source.
 There is no backend.

 To run:
 ```